 People suffering from NCS will not have this body mechanism; their brain is deprived of oxygen-carrying blood, causing them to faint.
 Severity of this condition of course, varies from one person to the next; some may experience one fainting episode, while other may find it hard to function normally due to regular episodes.

 Postural Orthostatic Tachycardia Syndrome (POTS)

-POTS is not a diseases, rather, it is a syndrome, which means it is caused by a different underlying medical condition.
-Though it is usually difficult to point out, it is associated with other health conditions and diseases, such as amyloidosis, deconditioning, diabetes and pre-diabetes, multiple sclerosis, genetic abnormalities/disorders, mitochondrial disease, pneumonia, toxicity caused by alcoholism, heavy-metal poisoning, or chemotherapy, autoimmune disease such as lupus, Sjögren’s syndrome and sarcoidosis, antiphospholipid syndrome, vitamin deficiency like anemia, vaccination, etc.
+POTS is not a disease, rather, it is a syndrome, which means it is caused by a different underlying medical condition.
+Though it is usually difficult to point out.
+As well as multiple sclerosis, genetic abnormalities/disorders, mitochondrial disease, pneumonia, toxicity caused by alcoholism, heavy-metal poisoning; or chemotherapy, autoimmune disease such as lupus; Sjögren's syndrome and sarcoidosis, antiphospholipid syndrome, vitamin deficiency like anemia, vaccination, etc.